 A3: SMCHD is a small Special District which manages marine facilities.
-District staff do not have the expertise required to professionally compete and submit above, as we are marina operators.
+District staff do not have the expertise required to professionally compete and submit the above, as we are marina operators.
 The District does not publish additional RFP's for each of above for professional assistance in their completion.
-The RFP requires the winning firm, based on project specifics, to determine all reports/permits necessary, CEQA, EIR, etc... and work as District consultant, complete and submit all necessary on behalf of the District.
+The RFP requires the winning firm, based on project specifics, to determine all reports/permits necessary, CEQA, EIR, etc... and to work as District consultant, to complete and submit all necessary items on behalf of the District.
 The District will review and execute prior to submission authorization.
-The firm creating plans/tech specs is most familiar with project detail and District has never had an issue with this being considered a conflict of interest.
-If proposing firm does not have in-house capability, proposal should reflect a sub-consultant for this task.
+The firm creating plans/tech specs is most familiar with project detail and the District has never had an issue with this being considered a conflict of interest.
+If the proposing firm does not have the in-house capability to complete a task, the proposal should reflect a sub-consultant for that task.